awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-getting-started.md

 ### Create a Message Consumer and Receive the Message<a name="create-consumer-receive-message-getting-started"></a>

-1. Create a JMS pooled connection factory for the message consumer using your broker's endpoint and then call the `createConnection` method against the factory\.
+1. Create a JMS connection factory for the message producer using your broker's endpoint and then call the `createConnection` method against the factory\.

    ```
    // Create a connection factory.